 The passage by ship took three weeks.
 It took another three days to reach Windhoek by train and another day before they arrived at the Gobabis railway station.
 The elderly Mr Schroeder was waiting there to meet them.
 They soon settled in to farm life.
 While Ruth’s mother gave the arthritic Mr Schroeder a hand with the housework and garden, Ruth worked with the cattle and followed her artistic leaning.
 She would spend the next 27 years of her life on the Kalahari farm.

-She discovered dolf wood, grown in the North, and spent her time in between cattle-farming working her magic in wood.
+Working her magic in wood.
 Besides the attention she began to receive from art enthusiasts, she also started to receive attention from young men in the area, who were attracted to the vivacious and strong blonde woman.
 One young man she met at a Hou Moed school function made a strong impression on her.
 As he was engaged to be married, Ruth dissuaded him from coming out to the farm.
 She even made him walk the 32 miles back to Gobabis when he arrived unexpectedly on the milk truck.
 The last she heard from him was in a letter informing her of his marriage.
 The pair went their own separate ways, never thinking that their paths would one day cross again, nearly three decades later.